Vietnam Motorcycle Bluecard

 Fake Bluecards in Vietnam

-VIN/chassis numbers and engine numbers can be removed and changed, Bluecards forged, and there is no public access to registered motorcycle information.
+VIN/chassis numbers and engine numbers can be removed and changed, Bluecards forged, and there is no public access to registered motorcycle information on the database.
 The reality is that it’s very difficult to know if a motorcycle is legitimate or not.

 Fake Bluecards might exist for the following reasons

 • Stolen motorcycles.
 Motorcycles are often stolen without a Bluecard.
-A Bluecard is created, the bike is sold onto an unsuspecting buyer and the thief makes his money.
-If you are caught with a stolen bike it will be confiscated.
+A Bluecard is created, the bike is sold to an unsuspecting buyer, and the thief makes his money.
+If you are caught with a stolen bike, it will be confiscated.

 • Illegally imported motorcycles.
 Imported manual motorbikes are considered luxury goods in Vietnam and come with significant import taxes.
-To avoid this they are sometimes illegally imported then a fake Bluecard is created to legitimize the motorcycle and its value.
+To avoid this, they are sometimes illegally imported, and then a fake Bluecard is created to legitimize the motorcycle and its value.

 • Unresolvable problems.
 Old motorcycles, motorcycles who’s original owner can’t be contacted or has passed away, and motorcycles without an original Bluecard will all be forced to have a fake Bluecard.